keplerlab/fb-bot-framework/README.md

 There are many types of messages `Facebook API` provides, which includes response type such as `messages` and `messages_postback`.

-* `Messages` : Messages are normal text messages respond by facebook api
+* `Messages`: Messages are normal text messages respond by Facebook API
-* `Messages Postback` : These are postback messages.
+* `Messages Postback`: These are postback messages.
 When you provide option list to end user, for ex: your chatbot asked end user to select any of the option from the list.
 Here `postback_1` and `postback_2` will receive as message to your server.

 ```shell
 [{